genodementia-detectives/GenoDementiaDetectives/README.md

 pip install -r requirements.txt
 ```

 Please note that you need a GPU with proper setup to run the analysis.
 Our team used Greak Lakes.
+We used 2 cores and 180 GB of memory.

 ## Data Source
 We downloaded RNA expression data from the Aging, Dementia, and Traumatic Brain Injury Project, which links to brain tissue data on this website: https://aging.brain-map.org/download/index.